eZmaxinc/eZmax-SDK-go/docs/CreditcarddetailResponseCompound.md

 SetFkiCreditcardtypeID sets FkiCreditcardtypeID field to given value.

-### GetSCreditcarddetailNumbermasked
+### GetICreditcarddetailLastdigits

-`func (o *CreditcarddetailResponseCompound) GetSCreditcarddetailNumbermasked() string`
+`func (o *CreditcarddetailResponseCompound) GetICreditcarddetailLastdigits() int32`

-GetSCreditcarddetailNumbermasked returns the SCreditcarddetailNumbermasked field if non-nil, zero value otherwise.
+GetICreditcarddetailLastdigits returns the ICreditcarddetailLastdigits field if non-nil, zero value otherwise.

-### GetSCreditcarddetailNumbermaskedOk
+### GetICreditcarddetailLastdigitsOk

-`func (o *CreditcarddetailResponseCompound) GetSCreditcarddetailNumbermaskedOk() (*string, bool)`
+`func (o *CreditcarddetailResponseCompound) GetICreditcarddetailLastdigitsOk() (*int32, bool)`

-GetSCreditcarddetailNumbermaskedOk returns a tuple with the SCreditcarddetailNumbermasked field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetICreditcarddetailLastdigitsOk returns a tuple with the ICreditcarddetailLastdigits field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetSCreditcarddetailNumbermasked
+### SetICreditcarddetailLastdigits

-`func (o *CreditcarddetailResponseCompound) SetSCreditcarddetailNumbermasked(v string)`
+`func (o *CreditcarddetailResponseCompound) SetICreditcarddetailLastdigits(v int32)`

-SetSCreditcarddetailNumbermasked sets SCreditcarddetailNumbermasked field to given value.
+SetICreditcarddetailLastdigits sets ICreditcarddetailLastdigits field to given value.

 ### GetICreditcarddetailExpirationmonth